 It was exciting and scary all at once and I felt a twinge of disappointment when the pilot announced that the weather was clearing.
 The plane lurched and shook as we began our bumpy descent.
 The lights of Kathmandu twinkled below like diamonds strewn carelessly on a bolt of black velvet.

-For me, the descent is the scariest part of the flight and I can’t relax till tire hits tarmac, the brakes come on and the flaps open up.
+For me, the descent is the scariest part of the flight and I can’t relax till the tire hits the tarmac, the brakes come on and the flaps open up.
 Our crew had navigated us safely through a thunderstorm and I was grateful.

 From the exhilarating flight into Kathmandu to the FAM Tour and the International Travel Bloggers & Media Conference (ITBMC), my hosted trip to Nepal to attend the Himalayan Travel Mart 2018 was an experience to cherish.

-Here’s a photo I took from the plane of the moon rising above the tail of the plane.
+Here’s a photo I took of the plane of the moon rising above the tail of the plane.
 Like the song Bad Moon Rising, it did bring us plenty of lightning, but unlike the song, we survived and reached safely.

 Nepal is very much like India

-One of my big surprises was finding that Nepal is very much like India – from the language to the culture, and even the food.
+One of my big surprises was realizing that Nepal is very much like India – from the language to the culture, and even the food.
 Nepali women are voracious consumers of Indian soap operas and Bollywood movies, so they can also understand and speak Hindi.

 The Nepali language is not very hard for Indians to understand and the script is the same script we use (Devnagiri) so we can read it easily, even if we don’t understand all of it.